manotaurgames/castro-android/README.md

 ```

 ### Acknowledgements
-The original code for this library was unceremoniously lifted from Google's [https://github.com/googlecast/CastHelloText-android](Sample Code).
+The original code for this library was unceremoniously lifted from Google's [Sample Code](https://github.com/googlecast/CastHelloText-android).
 I just wanted to get rid of all the awkward status handlers and callback hell.